yurug/learn-ocaml-tutorial/README.md

 # How to write exercises for the learn-ocaml platform?
-# (Source files)
+(Resources)

 This repository contains the source files for the tutorial